For financial institutions

 - CDP, Ceres, and other founding partners of the Investor Agenda offer guidance for establishing an Investor Climate Action Plan.
 In 2023, specific deforestation actions were added throughout the tiers of the Expectations Ladder, which provides a single, comprehensive framework that draws upon existing initiatives and guidance.

 To effectively address deforestation and related risks, financial institutions need to engage companies in forest-risk commodity sectors across their portfolio.
-To do so, your institution can adapt Framework-aligned approaches:
+The AFi and its partners offer several resources to do so in alignment with the Accountability Framework: